LofiSu/SuKaAI/scripts/google-oauth-app-description.md

 - **Conversational AI Interface**: Provides an intelligent chat interface powered by OpenAI GPT models for real-time information queries and content assistance

 **User Authentication:**
-InfoMatrix uses Google OAuth to provide secure, seamless user authentication.
+SuKaAI uses Google OAuth to provide secure, seamless user authentication.
 When you sign in with your Google account, we only access your basic profile information (email address and name) to:
 - Create and manage your user account
 - Personalize your experience
 - Save your content preferences and search history